IgniteUI/indigo-design-docfx/en/sync-themes-plugin.md

 #### 4. Saving and applying your theme

 Оnce you click Save and Apply, your theme will be saved and appear in the list of predefined themes.
 Also, your libraries will be updated and styles will propagate to your current project, a process that usually takes a few seconds to complete, depending on the libraries and size of the Sketch file opened.
+The only thing left for you is to open the notification and accept the changes in your design.

 <img class="responsive-img" src="images/Sync_themes_plugin_Saving_and_Applying_New_Theme.png" srcset="images/Sync_themes_plugin_Saving_and_Applying_New_Theme@2x.png 2x" />

 ### Using an existing theme

 If creating a theme is that easy, it is even easier to use and reuse one of the existing themes: default provided by us or custom added by you if you have played around with the plugin a bit already.
-Besides one-click theme utilization, you are also able to tweak a theme before applying it, or in order to clean up the collection in your plugin - delete it.
+Besides easy theme utilization, you are also able to duplicate any of the predefined themes to tweak them before applying, or delete some of those you have created once but will not be of any use in the future.

 <img class="responsive-img" src="images/Sync_themes_plugin_existing_theme.png" srcset="images/Sync_themes_plugin_existing_theme@2x.png 2x" />

 #### Editing a theme

-If you choose to tweak an existing theme before applying it, you may configure one or more of the entities described in the theme creation section above according to your needs.
+If you choose to tweak an existing theme before applying it, you have to duplicate it first and then configure one or more of the entities described in the theme creation section above according to your needs.

 <img class="responsive-img" src="images/Sync_themes_plugin_Editing_theme_name_colors_typography.png" srcset="images/Sync_themes_plugin_Editing_theme_name_colors_typography@2x.png 2x" />